Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Use of a mobile phone (or other communication equipment) while driving

-Depending on the country and the offense committed, you risk, among other things, sanctions following:
+Depending on the country and the offense committed, you may be subject to the following penalties:

 - Immediate payment of a fine